Real trial lawyers with a

-Losing a loved one is a very painful and emotional experience, especially if someone else was responsible for your loved one’s passing.
+Losing a loved one is a very painful and emotional experience, especially if someone else is responsible for your loved one’s passing.
 In these situations, you could hold the at-fault party accountable through a wrongful death lawsuit—and the attorneys at Salter, Healy, Rivera & Heptner can help.
 Our Tampa wrongful death lawyers can help seek justice for your loved one and guide you and your family through the litigation process.

 Under Florida Statute 768.19, a wrongful death occurs when another person’s wrongful act, negligent, default, or breach of contract or warranty leads to another person’s passing.
 If the deceased had survived the incident, he or she would likely have grounds to file a personal injury lawsuit or another type of legal action against the at-fault party.